Is beekeeping right for me?

 Your neighbors may not realize it, but a beehive placed in your neighborhood will make a positive change in their yards.

-Unfortunately, many beekeepers who start a hive will stop taking care of bees within 2 or 3 years.
+Unfortunately, many beekeepers who start a hive will stop caring for bees within 2 or 3 years.
 This is due to a variety of reasons, but the vast majority of beekeepers who quit do so because they didn’t realize what is involved.

-It’s better to take a little bit of time to learn what is involved with beekeeping in order to find out if beekeeping is right for you.
+It’s better to take a little bit of time to learn what is involved with beekeeping, including the historical evolution and practices of bee keeping, in order to find out if beekeeping is right for you.
 It certainly isn’t for everyone, but if it is for you, you’ll love it!

 Bees Aren't Bluebirds